Shofiqul-CSE/sublime-auto-dark/.sublime/messages/install.md

 Automatically switch Sublime Color Schemes with your operating system's appearance:

-* when switching to Sublime
+* when switching tabs within or switching to Sublime
 * or every 5 mins (on the clock)

 `auto-dark` will copy: